-Photo looking north of the Willamette River showing a seasonally-exposed bedrock outcropping in the foreground and riffle in the background.
+July 26, 2017 Photo looking north of the Willamette River showing a seasonally-exposed bedrock outcropping in the foreground and across tree trunk with exposed root system at the Willamette River.

 Photo looking north at the Willamette River at the head of a backwater channel (in the foreground).
 Note the vegetated cobble island, large wood debris, and riffles.